hcrump/hcrump.github.io/python.md

 import re
-re.search('^From ',x) #return True or None x = re.find(...,x) # returns the index of the match findall #returns list re.match(..) print re.sub(r'([\w\.-]+)@([\w\.-]+)', r'\1@yo-yo-dyne.com', str) # searcha and replace
+re.search('^From ',x) #return True or None x = re.find(...,x) # returns the index of the match
+#use findall to get list of all matches
+findall #returns list
+re.match(..)
+print re.sub(r'([\w\.-]+)@([\w\.-]+)', r'\1@yo-yo-dyne.com', str) # searcha and replace